 The best part is when the flesh (insides) are mixed with other delicious ingredients.
 To make this recipe a bit more healthy I substituted Greek yogurt for sour cream and used a light butter spread to replace the butter.
 Both ingredients offer the same creamy flavoring as the ingredients they replaced.

 The new mixture is put back in to the original shell.

 Toppings are added.

-Bake for another 15-17 minutes or until cheese
+6. Bake at 350 degrees Fahrenheit for another 12-17 minutes or until cheese is slightly browned